Merzasphor/MWSE/docs/source/lua/type/tes3actionData.rst

 `nockedProjectile`_ (`tes3weapon`_)
     The currently knocked projectile the associated actor is using.

+`physicalAttackType`_ (`number`_)
+    A number from the tes3.physicalAttackType enumeration identifying the physical attack type.
+Can be tes3.physicalAttackType.slash, .chop, .thrust, .projectile, .creature1, .creature2, or .creature3.

 `physicalDamage`_ (`number`_)
     When attacking, this is the value of the weapon damage that was rolled.
 This value doesn't take into account the actor's strength, or other additional damage.